MatteoBriscini/Software-engineering-final-project/README.md

 ## Graphical User Interface
 ![alt text](https://github.com/MatteoBriscini/is23-AM19/blob/master/Deliveries/UML/GuiPresImg.png)

-UI isn't only the way as most of all players will play the game, is the first impression with user and will represent yours game concept. <br>
+UI isn't only the way as most of players will play the game, is the first impression with user and will represent yours game concept. <br>
-Different players has different way to play and need different UIs, so we chose to develop a full configurable GUI where all not mandatory (chat, common and private goal) elements can be dynamical squeeze to reach the maximus concentration. <br>
+Different players has different way to play and need different UI, so we chose to develop a full configurable GUI where all not mandatory (chat, common and private goal) elements can be dynamical squeeze to reach the maximus concentration. <br>
-technically the user interface is made with JavaFx and some file of CSS to make it look better.
+Technically the user interface is made with JavaFx and some file of CSS to make it look better.
 For improving speed (according to javaFx limitation) all update are created by delta, similar to what was done for the network logic. <br>
-main board is a large clickable element, the selected tiles is deduced by click coordinates.
+Main board is a large clickable element, the selected tiles is deduced by click coordinates.
 When tiles are selected a new menu is showed, where is possible to reorder the move, select the column on your player board or reset the entire move.
+Don't forget to turn on volume! a relaxing music will accompany you during all your games

 <details>
 <summary>